About your course

 Formal lectures introduce concepts whilst tutorials and workshops offer the opportunity for deeper investigation.
 You will then be invited to present a paper at a group seminar which will be used as a starting point for peer group debate.

-To support your independent study, course materials, presentations and handouts are available on Blackboard – the University’s virtual learning environment.
+To support your independent study, course materials, presentations and handouts are available on Canvas – the University’s virtual learning environment.
 Practice is at the heart of the curriculum and all course modules build the foundations for this practice.

 During your placements you will work with a Practice Teacher and will need to demonstrate what you have learnt through the Practice Evidence Tool.